HUMAN ANATOMY & PHYSIOLOGY I

 MAKE UP POLICY:

-If a lecture test is missed for a documentable emergency (i.e. hospitalization, the death of an immediate family member, military deployment, etc.), a makeup test over the missed material MAY be administered at the discretion of and at a time and location that is convenient to the instructor.
+If a lecture exam is missed for a documentable emergency (i.e. hospitalization, the death of an immediate family member, military deployment, etc.), a makeup exam over the missed material MAY be administered at the discretion of and at a time and location that is convenient to the instructor.

-Only one makeup test is allowed for the entire course.
+Only one makeup exam is allowed for the entire course.
 There are no retakes.
-Makeup tests can be in any format and may include any or all of the following: essay, multiple choice, fill in the blank, and/or matching.
+Makeup exams can be in any format and may include any or all of the following: essay, multiple choice, fill in the blank, and/or matching.

 Federal regulations state that if a student did not attend classes and received failing grades, then the grades were not earned and financial aid needs to be reduced accordingly.
 Please be advised that any students receiving a 0.00 GPA will be required to prove that the 0.00 GPA was earned by attending classes and completing course requirements for each class.
 Students who have earned at least one passing grade for the semester will not be affected by this regulation.
 If a student has properly withdrawn from all classes, the studentís financial aid should be adjusted from the time they signed the withdrawl form.